How to Make a Gratitude Jar to Manifest Faster

 Practicing gratitude is a powerful manifestation method, and a gratitude jar is a great way to make this part of your daily routine.

-But one way has become my absolute favorite in the last few years: Creating notes of gratitude and adding them to my manifestation jar.
+This gratitude tool has become my absolute favorite in the last few years: Creating notes of gratitude and adding them to my manifestation jar.
+So, let’s get started with my top gratitude jar ideas so that you can start your own.

 What is a Gratitude Jar (And Why You Should Use One)